New York Attorneys for Electric Shock Accidents

 Common Premises Liability Accidents that Can Cause Electric Shock

-Slip and fall accidents are among the most common types of premises liability claims.
+Slip and fall accidents are among the most common premises liability claims.
 Electric shock injuries are not frequently associated with premises liability, but they can happen, especially when negligent property owners fail to maintain a safe environment.
-Children are at especially high risk for significant electric shock injuries and potentially death.
+Children are especially at high risk for significant electric shock injuries and death.
 Some of the most common causes of premises liability accidents that can result in electric shock include:

 - Loose wiring or cords